Joy Huerta: Solo work

 In September 2018, Huerta went to Washington, D.C., to receive the Vision Award for social and humanitarian commitment at the 31st Annual Hispanic Heritage Awards, which aired on PBS.
 The award recognizes Latinos who have made significant contributions to music.

 Huerta was recognized by the Latin Recording Academy as one of the Leading Ladies of Entertainment at a June 2019 gala in Mexico City.
 The recognition was directed at Latinas who "throughout their lives have continuously demonstrated enthusiasm, determination, leadership, pride in their roots and an indomitable spirit."
 The recognition also included Tatiana Bilboa, Martha de Bayle, Alondra de la Parra and Soumaya Slim Domit.

 Huerta has participated in the reality show La Voz...
 México being an advisor to Aleks Syntek.
 The singer has also performed solo duets with the Mexican Sergio Vallin, the American duo Ha*Ash in the song "Qué más da", being part of the composition of the song, and with the singer of Cuban origin Jencarlos Canela in the song "Por algo será".
 Joy has lent her voice on numerous occasions in concerts that she has been invited by Ha*Ash, on songs such as "Already Home", "Lo Que Yo Sé de Ti", "Te Dejo en Libertad", "No Tiene Devolución" and "Qué más da".

 In 2024, Huerta voiced Honey Bee in the Dominican animated film Captain Avispa.
 Huerta received her first nomination at the 78th Tony Awards for Best Original Score for her work as co-composer of the Broadway musical Real Women Have Curves, alongside co-composer Benjamin Velez.

+In May 2025, Huerta collaborated with Foreigner in releasing a Spanish-language version of "I Want to Know What Love Is", titled "Quiero Saber Si es Amor".